ppy/osu-wiki/news/2022-05-12-osu-talk-event-overcoming-obstacles.md

 ![](/wiki/shared/news/2022-05-12-osu-talk-event-overcoming-obstacles/ote-newspost-banner.png)

-Unlike many events that involve guest speakers, OTE is open for anyone to speak -- all you need is a story to share.
+Unlike many events that involve guest speakers, OTE is open for anyone to speak — all you need is a story to share.
 Each OTE centers around a certain theme.
 For this OTE, all talks will center around the theme of **overcoming obstacles**.

 Here's a rundown of how OTE works:

-- **The event will last 3 days total,** from May 20 - 22, 2022.
+- **The event will last 3 days total**, from May 20 - 22, 2022.
 - **The speaker will use a Discord stage channel** in the [official osu!dev Discord server](https://discord.gg/ppy) to give their talk.
-- **Talks will be less than 18 minutes long**.
-This is the maximum allowed length, not a goal to aim for — even a 3-minute talk can have massive impact.
+- **Talks will be less than 18 minutes long.** This is the maximum allowed length, not a goal to aim for — even a 3-minute talk can have massive impact.
 - The stories shared do not necessarily have to be about osu!, but because it is an osu!-related event, the speakers are recommended to try connecting their story or the lesson behind their story to osu! in some way.